catalystshift/beginner-guide-PSO2/docs/index.md

 We recommend to save your Tokyo Silvers, Golds and Rainbows, Rappy fevers and Kazuchi Assaults for PSO2 Day unless they are expiring.
 Tokyo keys are of most use for leveling, Rappy Fever provides materials for leveling rings while Magatsu keys provide SG(and are thus best run as soon as possible).

-On PSO2 Day, 2nd of the month for F2P Players, 22nd for premium sub players, the recommended method is to *exchange all your expired silvers for golds and then mass rush your keys on the classes/characters that need them with ALL your boosters on*, RDR 250, the highest EXP booster you have, the highest Triboost, any EX boosts.
+On PSO2 Day, 2nd of the month for F2P Players, 22nd for premium sub players, the recommended method is to *exchange all your expired silvers for golds and then mass rush your keys on the classes/characters that need them with most your boosters on*, the highest EXP booster you have, the highest Triboost, any EX boosts.
 Ideally save EX boosts for rainbows unless you are confident the relevant keys will get run while that booster is still on.

+**You also want RDR 250%'s on for Rainbow Keys and Kazuchi Assault Keys as both those quests have valuable drops alongside XP.**

 The idea is to maximize booster mileage, so you pop less boosters per key spam event and get more use out of each, which is important because powerful ones like Tri 150%s or EX boosts are not handed out often or easily acquired unless spending real money like nobody's business.